Menu

 Here's the text.

-February 2023 Issue Viewing Yokohama and Japan at the end of the Tokugawa period from old photographs
+The February 2023 issue of Yokohama, Japan at the end of the Tokugawa period, from old photographs.

-Yokohama has the sea, port, greenery, history, region, people, and various attractions.
-We will deliver the color of this town as "Yokohama Aya Discovery".
-This time, I will talk about the unknown scenery of Yokohama and Japan at the end of the Tokugawa period.
+Yokohama with sea, port, greenery, history, region, people and various attractions.
+We will deliver the color of this city as "Yokohama Aya Discovery".
+This time, I would like to talk about the scenery of Japan in the late Tokugawa period.

-Yokohama Archives of History Special Exhibition "Phantom Photographer Charles Weed: The Unknown Japanese Scenery of the late Tokugawa Period"
+Yokohama Archives of History Special Exhibition "Phantom Photographer Charles Weed: Unknown Bakumatsu Japanese Landscape"

-At Yokohama Archives of History in Nihon Odori Avenue, a photo exhibition by Charles Weed, an American photographer who took pictures of Japan at the end of the Tokugawa period until March 12, 2023.
-This time, in addition to the space of the February 2023 issue of "Public Information Yokohama", "Yokohama Aya Discovery", we will introduce old photos of Weed.
+At Yokohama Archives of History in Nihon Odori Avenue, we are holding a photo exhibition by Charles Weed, an American photographer who took pictures of Japan at the end of the Tokugawa period until March 12, 2023.
+This time, in addition to the space of "Public Information Yokohama" February 2023 issue "Yokohama Aya Discovery", we will introduce old photos of Weed.

 On the way down from the current Negishi Forest Park to Negishi Station, there is a long slope called Fudozaka.
-This is a photo taken from Fudozaka at the end of the Tokugawa period.
+This photo is taken in the direction of Honmoku from Fudozaka at the end of the Tokugawa period.
 The sea on the right is Negishi Bay, and the village along the coast is Negishi Village.
-Now the sea has been reclaimed and the Metropolitan Expressway is running, the scenery has changed a lot.
+Now the sea is reclaimed and the Metropolitan Expressway runs, so the scenery has changed a lot.

-You can see Nojima from Kurantei in Kanazawa's eight scenic views.
+You can see Nojima from Kurantei in eight scenic views of Kanazawa.

 There is a temple called Kinryuin Temple near Kanazawa Hakkei Station in Keihinkyuko Line.
-The hill behind it was an "observatory" overlooking the eight views of Kanazawa in the Edo period.
+The hill behind it was an "observation deck" overlooking the eight views of Kanazawa in the Edo period.
 The hill on the left in the photo is Nojima (now Nojimakoen).
 The right hand is now Muronogi in Yokosuka City.
-This area, which used to be an inland area, is now mostly reclaimed.
+This area, which used to be inland sea, is now almost reclaimed.

 "Road to Mount Fuji"

-4 Photographed by the Oura Settlement and Dejima Weed in Nagasaki 1867-68
+4 Photographs of Oura Reservoir and Dejima Weed in Nagasaki 1867-68, Yoji Okayama Collection

-Weed photograph not only Yokohama but also the scenery of Nagasaki.
-In Nagasaki, a "foreign settlement" was also created in Nagasaki.
-The area where the Western-style buildings are lined up on the right is the Oura Settlement.
+Weedes photograph not only Yokohama but also Nagasaki scenery.
+In Nagasaki, as in Yokohama, "foreign settlements" were created.
+The area where the Western-style buildings on the right side are lined up is Oura settlement.
 From the center of the back to the left is Dejima, where Dutch people lived in the Edo period.

-5 Edo Weed as seen from Atagoyama 1867-68 Collection of Yoji Okayama
+5 Edo Weed as seen from Atagoyama 1867-1968 Collection by Yoji Okayama

 Edo as seen from Atagoyama

-Atagoyama, where the NHK Broadcasting Museum is located.
-In the Edo period, it was a spectacular view point overlooking Edo.
+Atagoyama, where the NHK Broadcasting Museum is currently located.
+It was a superb view point overlooking Edo during the Edo period.
 The front left is Shinfukuji Temple.
-It is a temple where foreign envoys also stayed.
-In the photo, the mansion of Daimyo and Hagimoto are endlessly spread.
-Nowadays, even if you climb to the top of the mountain, the surrounding buildings are higher, and you can't see it at all.
+It is a temple where foreign missions also stayed.
+In the photo, the mansions of daimyo and Hagimoto are endlessly spread.
+Today, even if you climb to the top of the mountain, the surrounding buildings are higher, and you can't see them at all.

-Yokohama Archives of History Special Exhibition "Phantom Photographer Charles Weed: The Unknown Japanese Scenery of the late Tokugawa Period"
+Yokohama Archives of History Special Exhibition "Phantom Photographer Charles Weed: Unknown Bakumatsu Japanese Landscape"

 Location 3, Nihonodori, Naka-ku, Yokohama-shi

-(2 minutes on foot from Nihon Odori Avenue Station in Minato Mirai Line, about 15 minutes on foot from Kannai Station on the JR Kannai Station (South Exit) and Kannai Station on the Municipal Subway.)
+(2 minutes on foot from Nihon Odori Avenue Station in Minato Mirai Line and 15 minutes on foot from Kannai Station in JR Kannai Station (South Exit) and Municipal Subway Kannai Station).

 Please check the viewing fee and other links (outside site).